Quantum computational chemistry: Classical computational chemistry

-As they are the eigenstates of a Hermitian operator, these Slater determinants form a complete basis of the problem Hilbert space.
-As a result, the eigenstates of the true Hamiltonian can be expressed as linear combinations of these Slater determinants, written as
+As they are eigenstates of a Hermitian operator, these Slater determinants form a complete basis of the problem Hilbert space.
+Consequently, the eigenstates of the true Hamiltonian can be expressed as linear combinations of these Slater determinants, written as

 where $\alpha_f$ are complex coefficients which we refer to herein as the determinant amplitudes.
-These solutions are exact, provided that the molecular orbitals form a complete basis for the single particle states, and the $N$-electron wavefunction contains all the determinants that these MOs can generate~\cite{helgaker2014molecular,szabo2012modern}.
+These solutions are exact, provided that the molecular orbitals form a complete basis for the single particle states, and the $N$-electron wavefunction contains all of the determinants that these molecular orbitals can generate~\cite{helgaker2014molecular,szabo2012modern}.
 If all ${M} \choose {N}$ determinants are included, the wavefunction is known as the full configuration interaction (FCI) wavefunction.
-However, this has a number of determinants which scales exponentially with the number of orbitals, making the calculations classically intractable.
-One way to make the calculation classically tractable is to approximate the exact ground state wavefunction by considering a restricted number of Slater determinants, as will be discussed in Sec.~\ref{Subsec:method}.
-Alternatively, one may consider only the most important MOs, which we discuss in Sec.~\ref{Subsec:basis}.
+However, this wavefunction contains a number of determinants which scales exponentially with the number of electrons, making large calculations classically intractable.

+Second quantised basis set methods are the most widely used approach in classical computational chemistry, and have formed the basis of most of the work done so far in quantum computational chemistry.
+As a result, we discuss some of the approximate methods used in second quantised basis set simulations in Sec.~\ref{Subsec:classicalchemistrymethods} and Sec.~\ref{Subsec:basis}.
+In Sec.~\ref{Subsec:classicalchemistrymethods} we consider making ground state calculations classically tractable by approximating the exact ground state wavefunction with a restricted number of Slater determinants.
+In Sec.~\ref{Subsec:basis} we consider approximating the exact wavefunction by considering only the most important molecular orbitals.
+However, first we briefly discuss the limited work that has been done on second quantised grid based methods, for the sake of completeness.\\